ai4tm/abusecase-gen/README.md

 # Agentic Abuse-Case Generator

-Multi-persona agent system that auto-generates abuse cases for features, tying outputs to common threat frameworks.
+Multi-persona agent system that auto-generates abuse cases for features based on [OWASP guidelines](https://cheatsheetseries.owasp.org/cheatsheets/Abuse_Case_Cheat_Sheet.html).

 ## What it is